lantern-works/lantern-box/README.md

 ### Setup Your Raspberry Pi Zero W

-This command uses [pi-maker](https://github.com/lantern-works/pi-maker) to create the image:
+This command uses [pi-maker](https://github.com/lantern-works/pi-maker) to create the image.
+For best results, please try running the and verifying your local server first (instructions above) before running this command:

 ```bash
 make image